xor-inc/demo/README.md

 # demo
-for the first time use
+for the first time use and testing